creator synthesis · MMXXVI 8 of 12 months · 27 citations

 HIGHLIGHTS

-• Koh Raet near Koh Samui — a secret island village for off-the-beaten-path exploration → Flora and Note
+• Koh Raet, a tiny secret island near Koh Samui — peaceful and crowd-free → Flora and Note

 WARNINGS